Imports necessary to execute the code

 Train with CAREamics¶

-The easiest way to use CAREamics is to create a configuration and a CAREamist
+The easiest way to use CAREamics is to create a configuration and a CAREamist.

 Create configuration¶